Miguel Rojas Player Props: Dodgers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.81).
+- The Athletics have the last-ranked team ERA across all league pitching staffs (5.86).

-- The Athletics allow the third-most home runs in baseball (149 total, 1.4 per game).
+- The Athletics allow the fifth-most home runs in baseball (153 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.